 The Department of Finance is responsible for the use and regulation of Canada's public funds as well as regulating international trade with Canada.
 This site contains information on the Department's recent activities, budgets, and publications.

 This is the official website of International Trade Department of Canada.
 It provides information about the department, its services to Canadian and Non-Canadian business, trade and economic policies of Canada, Canada's relationship with some emerging markets in the world, and the department's representatives worldwide.
-The website can be viewed in both English and French.

 Canada's Department of National Defence (DND) provides advice and support to the Minister of National Defence and implements the decisions of the Government on the defence of Canada and of Canadian interests at home and abroad.